 RHA Energy Partners, an engineering company Punahou hired to work on its Net Zero effort, submitted the award application for the project.
 Judges for the council’s 2021 Engineering Excellence Awards had much praise for the Net Zero initiative.

-“To me this project is an engineering feat and truly noble endeavor by Punahou Schools,” said Gary Yamamoto, a retired civil and structural engineer who served as a past president of ACECH.
+“To me this project is an engineering feat and truly noble endeavor by Punahou School,” said Gary Yamamoto, a retired civil and structural engineer who served as a past president of ACECH.
 “We are in a global warming, climate change, carbon pollution crisis.
 This is the first large-scale, whole campus educational project of its kind in Hawai‘i.
-Over the past four years through a design-build concept, the project involved master planning, design and construction of solar panels, LED lighting, HVAC retrofits, sub-metering energy monitoring.
-All these improvements being done with no classroom or space downtime with after-hour coordination.”
+Over the past four years through a design-build concept, the project involved master planning, design and construction of solar panel installations, LED lighting, HVAC retrofits and sub-metered energy monitoring.
+All these improvements have been done with no classroom or space downtime with after-hour coordination.”

 Zeen is a next generation WordPress theme.
 It’s powerful, beautifully designed and comes with everything you need to engage your visitors and increase conversions.